lmc2179/lmc2179.github.io/drafts/seychelles.md

 The regression sequel to the post about the confusion matrix - main diagonal vs off-diagonal

+Idea: Tie size of miss to the resulting decision in a more interpretable way than MSE and friends

+Define a big hit, big miss, small miss, etc

+Train a model on housing; what is a big miss

 ```
 import pandas as pd
 import numpy as np